Humane-Documentation/Spree/business_logic/shipping.md

 ### Components of Split Shipments
 #### 1) The Coordinator
-* Starting point for determining shipments when calling `create_proposed_shipments` on an order
+* Starting point for determining shipments when calling `create_proposed_shipments` on an order object while transitioning to `delivery` state during checkout (This deletes any existing shipments for the order)
 * Goes through each `StockLocation` available and determines what can be shipped from there
 * `Stock::Coordinator` ultimately returns an array of packages thats converted into shipments for an order by calling `to_shipment` on them

 #### 2) The Packer
 * `Stock::Packer` Determines possible packages for a given `StockLocation` and order
-* Uses rules in `Splitters` classes to determine what packages can be shipped from a `StockLocation`
+* Uses rules in `Splitters` classes to determine which items belong in which package and which packages can be shipped from a `StockLocation`
 * Splitters are run in sequence so each Splitter takes the output of the one that came before it

 ##### Example